dryutsun/SEI-Project-OSU-Clone/README.md

  - Not knowing OOP, I predict I will have difficulty modularizing and extending some of the objects I will be creating.
  - I don't know the full scope of what these rendering frameworks are capable of so I might do something that is not possible within some of them.
  - Not knowing how to register consecutive "events" in the stretch goal such as the 'click-mousedown-drag-click" event.

+ - Lay out a grid / so that they can't spawn in the same place.
+- start with it being boxes, and as a stretch goal i can make it circle.